Would you like to go for a scenic road trip in northeast USA and Canada? You will absolutely love this 2-week Toronto to New York road trip itinerary!

 Day 12: Niagara Falls

-On day twelve of this northeast road trip itinerary, you’ll be going back to Canada.
+On the twelfth day of your journey, you’ll be going back to Canada.
 At the border between the United States and Canada, you’ll see one of the highlights of this road trip: Niagara Falls.
-With all the hotels it feels a little like you’re in Las Vegas.
+With its many neon-lit hotels and attractions, the area has a slightly Vegas-like atmosphere.
 However, visiting Niagara Falls is one of the best things to do in Ontario.

 Tip: Get the best view of Niagara Falls during a helicopter flight.